Import products in Tweakwise

 </item>

-We added an attributes element containing multiple attribute elements.
-Each attribute element contains a name and a value.
+We've added an <attributes> element containing multiple <attribute> elements.
+Each <attribute> element contains a name and a value.

 <item>